GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-22-thank_you_eol.md

 databases.

 I feel happy warm and fuzzy -- thank you EOL!
-I hope with this new hardware I will be able to increase GN capasity about 5x using current code!
+I hope with this new hardware I will be able to increase GN capacity about 5x using current code!
 Next step -- installing Chef, Docker, and GN applications to serve the biodiversity community.